Developer's Guide

 .catch(error => console.error('Failed:', error.message));

-// Test failure (missing schema)
+// Test failure (invalid URL)

 .then(data => console.log('Success:', data))